LTW85/Etherium-Forecast-Project/README.md

 ## Notes and Acknowledgements
 A (free) Streamlit account is required in order to build the web app component.

+Interval widths to be displayed can be selected from the Streamlit app interface.

 When executing the app using Streamlit, a model can be built and results displayed generally within 15 - 25 seconds.

 Hyper-parameter tuning and cross-validation using the model_tuning.py script generally takes between 10 - 12 minutes to complete.